-The origins of World Dive Adventure Divers are strongly linked to Nemo 33 in Belgium.
-After a few trips in Thailand, Egypt and Mexico, this is where I organised in January 2011, the first meeting of dive travel addicts from all across Europe.
-This first meeting, with its culture mix and passion from people attending, profoundly inspired the first articles on this blog.
-I went back 2 years later.
-Then I recently thought that, as Brussels is only 1h15 away by high-speed train from Paris, it was time to go back for an underwater pilgrimage.
-Except for this time, some friends from Brussels I met while diving in in the Philippines suggested adding a twist to that trip by going scuba diving in the Netherlands.
+My beginnings with scuba diving are surprisingly linked to Belgium.
+After a few trips in Thailand, Egypt and Mexico, this is where I organised a gathering of dive travel addicts from all over Europe.
+This event with its cultural mix and passion for scuba diving from every attendee profoundly inspired the first articles on this blog.
+I went back 2 years later and as Brussels is only 1h15 away by high-speed train from Paris, I felt it was time to go back for an underwater pilgrimage.
+Except for this time, my friends from Brussels suggested adding a twist to that trip by going scuba diving in the Netherlands.

 “Let’s go diving to Zeeland!”